[Thoughts] Steam Deck, Machine, Frame, & Controller

 The actual reveal began with the Steam Controller, a new device to play games with.
 Similar to the Steam Deck, minus the screen, you can now use the controllers only to play your games smoothly.
 More resistant to wear-and-tear, similar to the Steam Deck’s set-up, further future-proofing the very design.

-Not much can be said about this from my point-of-view, but I am curious.
-It may be as handy as Microsoft’s Xbox controller I’m using to play American Truck Simulator, and various other games, when docked.
+Not much can be said about this from my point-of-view, other than I am simply curious.
+It may be as handy as Microsoft’s Xbox controller I’ve been using to play American Truck Simulator, and various other games, when docked.
 The Steam Controller appears to be high-tech; far fancier than any other controller out there.
 Two haptic pads (like the Steam Deck), a magnetic docking charging cable, and a life-span lasting more than 1 day (35-45 hours).
+It can be played wirelessly, implying one can also play while it’s also charging.
+Playing while the puck magnetically clicks into spot under the controller.
+When played wirelessly it frees up any stresses one would have scenically.
+Less cable tangle, more focus on gaming, as it should be.
+It can also be played over Bluetooth and wired connection.
+Convenience!

 Can be played with any Steam gadget, hence the ‘Steam Family’ grouping.
-You can use the Steam Controller to play games on a standing and docked Steam Deck.
+You can use the Steam Controller to play games on a standing and docked Steam Deck, with the Steam Machine, and also with the Steam Frame.
+The choice is yours.
 The flexibility to play games is far more in your hands than it ever would be with Nintendo.

 I had a friend who streamed Mario games on Twitch, venting and fuming how he burned through numerous Nintendo Pro-Controllers thanks to drifting.
 He burnt through 5-10, or even more, thanks to drifting and button issues.
 Quality wasn’t there, especially for specific professional Mario Maker runs.
 My experiences with Nintendo controllers aren’t better.
 I had to purchase a Chinese-maid comfy gel padded Joy-cons for my Switch, hence anything Steam pushes out is viewed in a positive light.
 Nintendo pushes out for market, Steam more for future satisfaction with quality hardware for “good-will purchases”.